 Special note on usted

-This is a custom that doesn't reflect the general use but it still happens in some places, although nowadays it's rare.
+This is a custom that doesn't reflect the general usage but it still happens in some places, although nowadays it's rare.

 ¿De dónde es Ud.?